 Canadian Secondary School Students

-Each year Toronto Metropolitan University welcomes students from across Canada to our campus who make their mark on our diverse and engaged community.
+Each year Toronto Metropolitan University (TMU) welcomes students from across Canada to our campus who make their mark on our diverse and engaged community.

 Admission requirements vary by undergraduate program.
 Please see the applicable provincial documents to determine your academic admission requirements (subject to change).